 During the recording process, you can exercise complete manual control over the shutter speed, aperture, and ISO settings and the option to use the Auto ISO adjustment while in manual mode.

-In addition, in-camera Picture Control profiles, custom tone curves, and a flat profile, all beneficial to color grading applications, can be implemented to help control overexposure during recording.
+In addition, in-camera picture control profiles, custom tone curves, and flat profiles, all beneficial to color grading applications, can be implemented to help control overexposure during recording.
 Zebra stripe highlighting can also be utilized for this purpose.

-In addition, the multi-area mode enables you to reduce your effective field of view when recording in both the FX and DX settings.
+In addition, the multi-area mode reduces your effective field of view when recording in both the FX and DX settings.

 This provides you with a wider variety of shooting perspectives during the shooting process.